elizagamedev/mujmap/README.md

 ### Sending
 Use `mujmap send` to send an email.
-This subcommand is designed to operate mostly like `sendmail`; i.e., it reads an [RFC5322](https://datatracker.ietf.org/doc/html/rfc5322) mail file from stdin and sends it off into cyberspace.
-That said, this interface is still experimental and support/compatibility for all of `sendmail`'s various CLI options is nonexistent, and when implemented, will likely be extremely limited in scope.
+This subcommand is designed to operate mostly like sendmail; i.e., it reads an [RFC5322](https://datatracker.ietf.org/doc/html/rfc5322) mail file from stdin and sends it off into cyberspace.
+That said, this interface is still experimental.

+The arguments `-i`, `-oi`, `-f`, and `-F` are all accepted but ignored for sendmail compatibility.
+The sender is always determined from the email message itself.

+The recipients are specified in the same way as sendmail.
+They must either be specified at the end of the argument list, or mujmap can infer them from the message itself if you specify `-t`.
+If `-t` is specified, any recipient arguments at the end of the message are ignored, and mujmap will warn you.

 #### Emacs configuration
 ```elisp